-★ Please describe the situation.
-3000 character(s) maximum Do you think that the concept of a "mere technical, automatic and passive nature" of information transmission by information society service providers provided under recital 42 of the ECD is sufficiently clear to be interpreted and applied in a homogeneous way, having in mind the growing involvement in content distribution by some online intermediaries, e.g.: video sharing websites?
-Yes No I don't know 1500 character(s) maximum Mere conduit/caching/hosting describe the activities that are undertaken by a service provider.
-However, new business models and services have appeared since the adopting of the E-commerc Directive.
-For instance, some cloud service providers might also be covered under hosting service e.g. pure data storage.
+Mere conduit/caching/hosting describe the activities that are undertaken by a service provider.
+However, new business models and services have appeared since the adopting of the E-commerce Directive.
+For instance, some cloud service providers might also be covered under hosting services e.g. pure data storage.
 Other cloud-based services, as processing, might fall under a different category or not fit correctly into any of the existing ones.
-The same can apply to linking services as search engines, where there has been some diverging case-law at national level.
+The same can apply to linking services and search engines, where there has been some diverging case-law at national level.
 Do you think that further categories of intermediary services should be established, besides mere conduit/caching/hosting and/or should the existing categories be clarified?

-Yes No Please provide examples 1500 character(s) maximum s nd On the "notice" Do you consider that different categories of illegal content require different policy approaches as regards notice-and-action procedures, and in particular different requirements as regards the cont of the notice?
-O Yes ent
+Please provide examples

+On the "notice"

+Do you consider that different categories of illegal content require different policy approaches as regards notice-and-action procedures, and in particular different requirements as regards the content of the notice?

-Do you think that any of the following categories of illegal content requires a specific approach: Illegal offer of goods and services (e.g. illegal arms, fake medicines, dangerous products, unauthorised gambling services etc.) Illegal promotion of goods and services Content facilitating phishing, pharming or hacking Infringements of intellectual property rights (e.g. copyright and related rights, trademarks) Infringement of consumer protection rules, such as fraudulent or misleading offers Infringement of safety and security requirements Racist and xenophobic speech Homophobic and other kinds of hate speech Child abuse content Terrorism-related content (e.g. content inciting the commitment of terrorist offences and training material) Defamation Other: July Character(S) maximum Please explain what approach you would see fit for the relevant category.
-1000 character(s) maximum On the "action" Should the content providers be given the opportunity to give their views to the hosting service provider on the alleged illegality of the content?
-O Yes No ★ Please explain your answer 1500 character(s) maximum
+Do you think that any of the following categories of illegal content requires a specific approach:

+- Illegal offer of goods and services (e.g. illegal arms, fake medicines, dangerous products, unauthorised gambling services etc.) - Illegal promotion of goods and services - Content facilitating phishing, pharming or hacking - Infringements of intellectual property rights (e.g. copyright and related rights, trademarks) - Infringement of consumer protection rules, such as fraudulent or misleading offers - Infringement of safety and security requirements - Racist and xenophobic speech - Homophobic and other kinds of hate speech - Child abuse content - Terrorism-related content (e.g. content inciting the commitment of terrorist offences and training material) - Defamation - Other:

+Please specify.

+Please explain what approach you would see fit for the relevant category.

+On the "action"

+Should the content providers be given the opportunity to give their views to the hosting service provider on the alleged illegality of the content?

+Please explain your answer

 If you consider that this should only apply for some kinds of illegal content, please indicate which one(s)

-1500 character(s) maximum

 Should action taken by hosting service providers remain effective over time ("take down and stay down" principle)?
-O Yes No

-Please explain

 On duties of care for online intermediaries:

 Recital 48 of the Ecommerce Directive establishes that "[t]his Directive does not affect the possibility for Member States of requiring service providers, who host information provided by recipients of their service, to apply duties of care, which can reasonably be expected from them and which are specified by national law, in order to detect and prevent certain types of illegal activities".
 Moreover, Article 16 of the same Directive calls on Member States and the Commission to encourage the "drawing up of codes of conduct at Community level by trade, professional and consumer associations or organisations designed to contribute to the proper implementation of Articles 5 to 15".
 At the same time, however, Article 15 sets out a prohibition to impose "a general obligation to monitor".

 (For online intermediaries): Have you put in place voluntary or proactive measures to remove certain categories of illegal content from your system?

-YesNo

-★ Please describe them.
+Please describe them.

-1500 character(s) maximum

 Could you estimate the financial costs to your undertaking of putting in place and running this system?

-1500 character(s) maximum